 Every child must have a security name tag to be admitted to a preschool class room.
-When your child is enrolled, you will be given a bar code tag.
-You will use this bar code for all of our activities to scan in at one of our check-in kiosks.
-This will register your child’s attendance and also print a name tag to place on his/her back as well as a security tag to use at pick-up from his/her classroom.
+Each session you will check your child in using one of our ipad kiosk.
+This will register your child’s attendance and also print a name tag.
+Please place the name tag on his/her back.
+This tag will also serve as a security tag at pick-up from his/her classroom as the child tag is matched to the parent pick-up tag before releasing them to parents.
 If your child is not enrolled, you will need to go to the Preschool Kiosk to get the necessary security name tag.

-- Older siblings under 15 may not pick up your preschooler.
+- Older siblings must be 16 years old to pick up your preschooler.